10 Steps to Plan an Antarctic Expedition

 Step 8: What to pack for an Antarctic cruise?

 Layering warm clothing is key because the weather can change at any moment.
-Bring a waterproof jacket like the one from our online gear shop or see our tips on how to choose the right jacket.
+Bring a waterproof jacket like the one from our online gear shop, or see our tips on how to choose the right jacket.
 Waterproof pants are also important to stay warm, and you must also stay dry and protected from the water when you ride in the Zodiac.
-And you definitely want to remember to pack all medications you may need or take regularly with you—more on this in our Keeping Well post.
+And you definitely want to remember to pack all medications you may need or take regularly—more on this in our Keeping Well post.

 Step 9: What to expect in Antarctica?